 - open everyday

 With two Restaurants in Granada La Platea is a modern restaurant with a good selection of dishes.
-The city centre location is on Calle Angel Ganivet close to the shopping area and Puerta Real.
-The other is located next to the Forum Building at the entrance to the city, not far from Science Park Museum.
+This place is next to the Forum Building at the entrance to the city, not far from Science Park Museum.

-Both places have a bar menu with plenty of dishes to share and a restaurant menu with some delicious options.
-Seen below is the Broad beans with caramelised onion on pan de cristal.
+Choose from the informal bar menu with dishes to share or the restaurant menu for a more complete dining experience.
+Seen below is the Broad beans with caramelised onion on pan de cristal from the bar menu.
 (8 euros for 3 pieces)

-With a midweek menu which works out at great value, this has become a regular place for me to eat at.
+With a midweek menu which works out at great value, this has become a firm favourite for me.
 Whether it be a glass of wine and something light in the evening or a nice long meal with friends on a Sunday.

 - Forum/Science Park – Calle Jose Luis Perez Pujadas, 9, Granada telf 00 34 958 13 88 54